 Here’s The Strategy

-The way that I plan to enjoy Easter this year is to not buy excesses of indulgent food—because once it is in my home, I will eat it all and much sooner than I had planned!
+The way that I plan to enjoy the holidays this year is to not buy excesses of indulgent food—because once it is in my home, I will eat it all and much sooner than I had planned!
 I buy some of what I fancy.
-On the holiday itself, I’ll eat a reasonably nutritious breakfast, enjoy my Easter meal—and all the treats—and perhaps have a snack later on if I feel like it.
+On the holiday itself, I’ll eat a reasonably nutritious breakfast, enjoy my Thanksgiving or Christmas meal—and all the treats—and perhaps have a snack later on if I feel like it.
 I’ll walk or cycle over to my friend’s house—who is hosting—so that afterwards, the walk/cycle back will help with the post-meal lethargy and improve my digestion.

 Tips For A Quick Recovery